 Coincidentally I read this satire on Stalinism while staying in East Germany and visiting Russia and I was captivated from the start.
 It’s such a clever use of symbolism – a simple farmyard tale conveys the brutality, hypocrisy and inequality of a corrupt political order.
 While the novella reflects events leading up to the Russian Revolution of 1917 and then on into the Stalinist era of the Soviet Union, it feels as relevant today as it was when it was published in 1945.

 3. Things Fall Apart, Chinua Achebe

 Quite simply this is the most beautiful, poignant and powerful book I’ve ever read.
 The Nigerian author employs extremely simple phrases to convey an incredible intensity of emotions in such an efficient way.
 While it’s an easy read in terms of length, every sentence is loaded with sensual and emotional depth and it’s by no means a light read.
 It’s a haunting tale about colonialism and its aftereffects; about pride, social justice and courage.
 The heaviest scene made me feel angry, traumatised, disgusted and tearful.
+Yes there is a lot of African dialect that even a native speaker of English would not understand, but this doesn’t dampen it in any way.
 This is definitely a book to read and reread – I uncover a new meaning every time I revisit this master work.

 4. Half of a Yellow Sun, Chimamanda Ngozi Adichie